 One study even found that supplementation with this herb increased norepinephrine and dopamine levels in the rat brain.
-(10)

 It has also been shown to block the NMDA receptor ion channel, resulting in decreased glutamate toxicity.
-(4)

 Benefits & Uses

 Many studies support the use of this supplement for improving learning and memory in both animals and humans with learning and memory difficulties.

 One study examined the effects of HupA on memory function in junior middle school students following four weeks of supplementation with the supplement or a placebo.
-(5) This study found that those in the treatment group experienced benefits in learning performance and memory when compared to the placebo group.
+(4) This study found that those in the treatment group experienced benefits in learning performance and memory when compared to the placebo group.

 Limited scientific evidence suggests that Huperzine A may be helpful for those suffering from depression.
-(1)

 AChE inhibitors have been shown to help those with depression, so as an AChE inhibitor, it follows that this nootropic may be of benefit to those with depression.

 While studies are lacking on the effects of this specific drug on ADHD, insufficient ACh levels are one of the many pathologies of ADHD.
-(8) Low levels of dopamine and norepinephrine have also been tied to the pathogenesis of ADHD.
+Low levels of dopamine and norepinephrine have also been tied to the pathogenesis of ADHD.

 There is not much scientific backing regarding the best cycling schedule, however many will take this herb for 2-4 weeks followed by a break of around one week.

 While this nootropic is not a stimulant, most users will take one or two doses early in the day rather than before bed.
 This is to benefit cognition and learning when you really need it, rather than just before sleep.

 The majority of the side effects found in clinical trials are similar to those of other cholinergic compounds, including:

 - Digestive upset

-- Lowered heart rate
+- Low heart rate (Bradycardia)

 Safety and Interactions

 Huperzine A is considered safe when taken at recommended dosages for 3 months at a time.
-If you want to take this drug for longer, it is recommended to cycle it on and off. this drug.
+If you want to take this drug for longer, it is recommended to cycle it on and off.